jaspermutsaerts-paqt/adaptable-code/docs/index.md

 I'm using MKdocs so it can serve as both a presentation (with syntax highlighting) and later reference.

+It does mean there is more text than a presentation should have.

 ## What is the goal of this talk?

 It's meant to inform and inspire.
 It's not meant to imply anything _must_ be done like this.